systemslab/popper-paper/paper/paper.md

 ## Package Management

+![A generic experimentation workflow (top) typically followed by researchers in projects with a computational component.
+Some of the reasons to iterate (backwards-going arrows) are: fixing a bug in the code of a system, changing a parameter of an experiment or running the same experiment a new type of data or platform.
+Although not usually done, in some cases researchers keep a chronological record on how experiments evolve over time (the analogy of the lab notebook in experimental sciences).
+The bottom half represents the same workflow viewed through a DevOps looking glass.
+The logos correspond to commonly used tools from the "DevOps toolkit".
+From left-to-right,
+top-to-bottom: git, mercurial, subversion (code); docker, vagrant, spack, nix (packaging); git-lfs, datapackages, artifactory, archiva (input data); bash, ansible, puppet, slurm (execution); git-lfs, datapackages, icinga, nagios (output data and runtime metrics); jupyter, paraview, travis, jenkins (analysis, visualization and continuous integration); restructured text, latex, asciidoctor and markdown (manuscript); gitlab, bitbucket and github (experiment changes).
+](figures/devops_approach.png){#fig:exp_workflow}

 Availability of code does not guarantee reproducibility of results [@collberg_repeatability_2015].
 The second main component on the OSS development model is the packaging of applications so that users don't